Meteor-Community-Packages/Meteor-CollectionFS/README.md

 The file extensions must be specified without a leading period.

 *Tip: You can do more advanced filtering in your `beforeSave` function.
-If you return `false` from the `beforeSave` function for a copy, that copy will never be created.*
+If you return `false` from the `beforeSave` function for a store, the file will never be saved in that store.*

 ## Security